hemangshah/printer/README.md

 - [ ] Maintain a log file separately.
 - [ ] Log application events.
 Example: Background/Foreground events.
 - [ ] Open a ViewController to show up all the logs.
 Possible functions: Filter, Search, Print(!), and Share logs.
+- [ ] Improve README file with following: Features List for direct link to a particular point.

 <b>Have an idea for improvements of this class?
 Please open an [issue](https://github.com/hemangshah/printer/issues/new).</b>